knokko/logic/README.md

 Sevda posted this link once in the app group.
 I don't know anything about the quality of the work though.

+The link contained a couple of answers provided by Luttik, check if the exercise you are looking for is in there!